I’m a slut for studies.

 When they had memorized their numbers, the researchers told them to walk to another room to write them down.
 “But before you do so,” the researchers told the test subjects, “there’s a cart with two snacks on it just outside this door.
 Choose whichever one you want, but please only take one.”

-… Which is probably why test subjects given the harder memorization task were twice as likely to choose the chocolate cake over the fruit cup.
+… Which is probably why test subjects who had the harder memorization task were twice as likely to choose the chocolate cake over the fruit cup.

 The researchers theorized, and their study seems to confirm, that the heavier one’s cognitive load, the fewer mental resources one can dedicate to rational choice making.